LiuYuHan31/LiuYuHan31.github.io/_pages/about.md

 My contributions have been recognized in several top-tier international AI conferences.

 # 🔥 News
+- *2025.08*: &nbsp;🎉🎉 Three paper is accepted by EMNLP 2025 (Suzhou, China)!
+- *2025.08*: &nbsp;🎉🎉 I joined MBZUAI as a Postdoctoral Research Fellow of Machine Learning.
+- *2025.05*: &nbsp;🎉🎉🎉🎉 I have successfully defended my PhD thesis!
 - *2025.05*: &nbsp;🎉🎉 Three paper is accepted by ACL 2025 (Vienna, Austria)!
 - *2025.05*: &nbsp;🎉🎉 Two paper is accepted by SIGIR 2025 (Padua, Italy)!
 - *2025.01*: &nbsp;🎉 Invited to serve as a Program Committee Member for IJCAI 2025(AI for Social Good Track and Survey Track) and ACM MM 2025.